bigdataethics/RawSite/content/tutorial/PythonDictionary.md

 ```

 In the next part of this tutorial we will do additional things like identifying word collocations as well as searching for words with similar meanings.
 The searches should also be filterable by book, or section (Old Testament or New Testament).

+In addition, the library `tkinter` can be used to design a neat GUI for this search application.